 Is it Related to the Case?

-If the police arrest one parent during a custody case or has pending charges, numerous factors determine how much impact it has.
+If the police arrest one parent during a custody case, or if a parent has pending charges, numerous factors determine how much impact it has.

 But, if the police arrest your ex for an unrelated misdemeanor, something minor like shoplifting, the court may not consider it at all.
 Or at least it may not carry much weight.

 If It Impacts Parenting Ability

 Though charges may not directly relate to the situation, criminal charges impact child custody and may still affect the outcome.
 Since the child’s best interests are the primary concern, it’s possible to show that arrests or illegal actions negatively affect one parent’s ability to adequately care for the child.